rajeshwaranravi/Attendance-Calculator-for-MS-Teams/README.md

 #### DD-MM-YYYY – CSV File

-* The above date file can be obtained from a Teams meeting by downloading the attendance list.
-The above file will contain the details of the students or users who joined and left the meeting along with the respective timestamps.
+* The date files in the above format can be obtained from a Teams meeting by downloading the attendance list.
+The above files contain the details of the students or users who joined and left the meeting along with the respective timestamps.

 Example Filename: 11-09-2020.csv